N3ROO/webgl-cse160/README.md

-# webgl-project-template
-WebGL Project Template - CSE160 at UCSC
+# WebGL Project Template

+Made for the CSE160 class at UCSC.
+Written by Lilian Gallon.

+### Libs

+These libraries are provided by Khronos (the GL standardization body):
+- cuon-utils.js
+- webgl-debug.js
+- webgl-utils.js